open-telemetry/opamp-spec/specification.md

 The default polling interval when the Agent does not have anything to deliver is 30 seconds.
 This polling interval SHOULD be configurable on the Client.
+If the client has previously received and accepted OpAMP connection settings then the value of `OpAMPConnectionSettings.heartbeat_interval_seconds` SHOULD be used as the polling interval.

 When using HTTP transport the sequence of messages is exactly the same as it is when using the WebSocket transport.
 The only difference is in the timing:

 - When the Server wants to send a message to the Agent, the Server needs to wait for the Client to poll the Server and establish an HTTP request over which the Server's message can be sent back as an HTTP response.